MaxCDN/iptell/README.md

 The project depends on a couple of environment variables.
 See `/config/index.js` for exact names.
 You can set these using `heroku config:set FOO=bar`.
 In order to enable production mode (more caching etc.), use `heroku config:set NODE_ENV=production`

+## Testing

+1. npm start
+2. npm test

+The tests won't run unless the server is running so remember to that before executing the tests!
+The tests use Jasmine as a test runner.
+If you don't have that installed yet, execute `npm install -g jasmine-node`.

 ## Service AKA:

 * iptelligence.io